thibMC/LagoPObs/README.md

 This code is © T. Marin-Cudraz, REEF PULSE S.A.S, LPO AuRA, 2025, and it is made available under the MIT license enclosed with the software.

-Over and above the legal restrictions imposed by this license, if you use this software for an academic publication then you are obliged to provide proper attribution.
+Over and above the legal restrictions imposed by this license, if you use this software for an academic publication then please provide proper attribution.
 This can be to this code directly:

 T. Marin-Cudraz, Y. Bayle, S. Elise, B. Drillat.
 LagoPObs: Lagopède Population Observator, a software to separate male ptarmigans indivuals from their sounds (2025). github.com/XXXXX.